 The excavation unveiled what was dubbed at the time ‘the earliest dwelling house in Britain’.
 Since then a few new sites across Britain have challenged this claim but it is certainly the oldest in our region.

 Dating from 7800 BC the site belongs to the Mesolithic period (Middle Stone Age) and was a home to ancient hunter gatherers.
 It was in use for over a hundred years and included a circular shaped house.
 There was evidence of a diet that included roasted hazelnuts, seal, fox and wild boar.
 In fact the location was probably chosen for its rich variety of potential food including fish, eggs and shellfish with freshwater also available nearby.

-About a quarter of a mile to the south west near the Howick Burn are the substantial earthworks of an Iron Age settlement but in comparison to the Mesolithic site could almost be described as belonging to modern times.
+About a quarter of a mile to the south west near the Howick Burn are the substantial earthworks of an Iron Age settlement but in comparison to the Mesolithic site this could almost be described as being a feature of modern times.

 Howick Village and Church

 The quiet village of Howick is a short walk from the rocky coast and is a tiny place.
 There are a handful of stone cottages that have long neat gardens.
 Here also is an old rectory, which is now a bed and breakfast establishment and an old school house that is now a holiday cottage.
 Along the coast to the south is a former bathing house that serves as a holiday cottage too.
 Historically, the village was the home to servants who worked at Howick Hall, which is about half a mile to the west.